mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/secured-transfer/index.md

-If it's a client, it connects to the server, reads a file, sends 8 bytes to the server corresponding to the file size, and sends the file content encrypted with the AES-256 algorithm in CBC mode.
+If it's a client, it connects to the server, reads a file, sends 8 bytes to the server corresponding to the file size, and sends the file content encrypted with the AES-256-CBC algorithm.

-If it's a server, it opens a socket, waits for a connection, reads the first 8 bytes corresponding to the file size, reads the data up to the file size, and save the file content decrypted with the AES-256 algorithm in CBC mode.
+If it's a server, it opens a socket, waits for a connection, reads the first 8 bytes corresponding to the file size, reads the data up to the file size, and save the file content decrypted with the AES-256-CBC algorithm.

 The good news is that the key and IV used for this algorithm are hardcoded, so we can decrypt any file sent with this program!